Hadjimina/ScrumTechnique/README.md

 # ScrumTechnique
-Simple organisation technique now available as an Android app
+Simple organisation technique now available as an Android app.

-Full Documentation can be found here : "INSERT LINK" though it is only available in german and is kind of crap. (school project)
+It was a simple school project so don't expect too much